Boston: Transportation

 An MBTA Red Line train departing Boston for Cambridge.
 Over 1.3 million Bostonians utilize the city's buses and trains daily as of 2013.

 Logan International Airport, in East Boston and operated by the Massachusetts Port Authority (Massport), is Boston's principal airport.
 Nearby general aviation airports are Beverly Regional Airport and Lawrence Municipal Airport to the north, Hanscom Field to the west, and Norwood Memorial Airport to the south.
 Massport also operates several major facilities within the Port of Boston, including a cruise ship terminal and facilities to handle bulk and container cargo in South Boston, and other facilities in Charlestown and East Boston.

 Downtown Boston's streets grew organically, so they do not form a planned grid, unlike those in later-developed Back Bay, East Boston, the South End, and South Boston.
 Boston is the eastern terminus of I-90, which in Massachusetts runs along the Massachusetts Turnpike.
 The Central Artery follows I-93 as the primary north–south artery that carries most of the through traffic in Downtown Boston.
 Other major highways include US 1, which carries traffic to the North Shore and areas south of Boston, US 3, which connects to the northwestern suburbs, MA 3, which connects to the South Shore and Cape Cod, and MA 2 which connects to the western suburbs.
 Surrounding the city is MA 128, a partial beltway which has been largely subsumed by other routes (mostly I-95 and I-93).

-With nearly a third of Bostonians using public transit for their commute to work, Boston has the fourth-highest rate of public transit usage in the country.
+With nearly a third of Bostonians using public transit for their commute to work, Boston has the sixth-highest rate of public transit usage in the country.
 The city of Boston has a higher than average percentage of households without a car.
 In 2016, 33.8 percent of Boston households lacked a car, compared with the national average of 8.7 percent.
 The city averaged 0.94 cars per household in 2016, compared to a national average of 1.8.
 Boston's public transportation agency, the Massachusetts Bay Transportation Authority (MBTA), operates the oldest underground rapid transit system in the Americas and is the fourth-busiest rapid transit system in the country, with 65.5 mi of track on four lines.
-The MBTA also operates busy bus and commuter rail networks as well as water shuttles.
+The MBTA also operates busy bus, commuter rail, and ferry networks.